Cleaning for Hygiene and Health

 Professional cleaning and hygiene to protect health

-The role of hygiene, in which cleaning and disinfection are core processes, is to protect people and animals from disease caused by infectious and/or toxin-producing micro-organisms, and increasingly from allergens.
+Cleaning for Hygiene and Health, highlighting the role of hygiene, in which cleaning and disinfection are core processes, is to protect people and animals from disease caused by infectious and/or toxin-producing micro-organisms, and increasingly from allergens.
 It also protects food and other products from spoilage or harmful contamination.

 Modern hygiene protects by interrupting routes of transmission and contamination, and by controlling harmful microbes below safe levels – through cleaning and, where necessary, disinfection.
 In some specific circumstances, such as in operating theatres, sterilization, which is the complete elimination of all organisms, may be required.